cash-flow-coaching-kit/cash-flow-coaching-kit/README.md

-## About the digital Cash Flow Consulting Kit
+## About the digital Cash Flow Coaching Kit

-This is an Open Source copy of the digital Cash Flow Consulting Kit (dCFCK), as found at (https://cashflowcoachingkit.com.au)[https://cashflowcoachingkit.com.au]
+This is an Open Source copy of the digital Cash Flow Coaching Kit (dCFCK), as found at (https://cashflowcoachingkit.com.au)[https://cashflowcoachingkit.com.au]

 You can use the kit to: